Can Tanger Factory Outlet Centers Inc. (SKT) Remain Competitive?

-Tanger Factory Outlet Centers Inc. (NYSE:SKT) went up by 0.49% from its latest closing price compared to the recent 1-year high of $17.94.
-The company’s stock price has collected -6.54% of loss in the last five trading sessions.
-Press Release reported 15 hours ago that Tanger Outlets Releases 2019 Corporate Responsibility Report
+Tanger Factory Outlet Centers Inc. (NYSE:SKT) went up by 7.49% from its latest closing price compared to the recent 1-year high of $17.94.
+The company’s stock price has collected 8.85% of gains in the last five trading sessions.
+Press Release reported on 10/19/20 that Tanger Outlets Releases 2019 Corporate Responsibility Report

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.